jimrybarski/nd2reader/README.md

 # nd2reader

-### This library is no longer supported
+### This library is no longer being developed here

-There is an [actively-developed fork](https://github.com/rbnvrw/nd2reader) which may be preferable to this version, though the latest version on PyPI is still using this codebase for the moment.
+There is an [actively-developed fork](https://github.com/rbnvrw/nd2reader) which may be preferable to this version, and version 3+ installed with pip is based on that codebase.
+If your code depends on this version of nd2reader, you can specify the final version with `pip install "nd2reader==2.1.3"`.
 I am no longer supporting this library, as my lab has discovered [Micro-Manager](https://micro-manager.org/) and found it to be a far superior application for acquiring microscope data.
 I would highly recommend switching if it works for what you're doing.
 I will not be accepting pull requests any longer.

 ### About